PetrKryslUCSD/HowToUseJuliaWithCygwinEmacs/README.md

 compiled for the win 32 api, and so it is using the native UI.
 Importantly, it supports the ANSI term.

-I went with the latest version (November 2019), that is 26.3.
+I went with the latest version, that is 26.3 (November 2019).
 The packages to download are `emacs-w32` and `emacs-common`.

 ## Setting up the `.emacs.d` directory